smart-methods/robot_arm_arduino_python/README.md

 ## Usage
 - Run test_ikpy.py script and get the angles
-- Upload kinematics.ino Arduino code and open the serial monitor to enter the angles, use the folowing format:
+- Upload kinematics.ino Arduino code and open the serial monitor to enter the angles, use this format:
 ```0.0, 0.0, 0.0, 0.0```

 (Note: all the codes use radians in the range -1.57 to 1.57)